Mountain Tour – Swedens Highest Peak

 Today we travel south, following the Kings Trail, Sweden’s most famous hiking trail.
 We follow the Tjäktja pass, and are in very exposed terrain.
 Hopefully we have clear weather so we can enjoy the amazing views!
 We keep on going south and end the journey today at the cabins in Sälka.
 These cabins are very beautifully situated in the middle of the Swedish mountain range.

 Day 4: Sälka daytour (up to 35 KM)

 By staying here an extra night, we have the possibility to explore the beautiful surroundings, either by dogsled or snowshoes.
 If we decide to go sledding we suggest going towards Nallo, and if we feel like it, even to Unna Räita.
 It is a tough climb to 1250 meters, but we assure you it is worth it.
 Here we can enjoy lunch and give the huskies a big snack.
 The way back is of course a lot easier, only going downhill to the cabin in Sälka.
 A nice afternoon in the sauna will be well deserved!

-Unfortunately these are the last kilometers on the sled.
-We leave the high mountains behind us and see the first trees again.
+Unfortunately this is the last day on the sled.
+We go up a hill one last time, before we leave the high mountains behind us and see the first trees again.
 We follow the trails down towards Nikkaluokta, the end of our sledding adventure.

 Tour Plan (extra days)

 The possibilities in this area are endless so if you want to add one or more days, drive longer distances or visit different cabins we have several suggestions or can look at the possibilities together.

 – Add a night in Unna Allakas, close to the Norwegian boarder.

 – Add one or two nights in Hukejaure, where you can gaze at a very different moon-like landscape.